jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 -------------

-Following Scikit-learn's convention, hyperopt-sklearn provides an ``Estimator`` class with a ``fit`` method and a ``predict`` method.
+Following Scikit-Learn's convention, Hyperopt-Sklearn provides an ``Estimator`` class with a ``fit`` method and a ``predict`` method.
 The ``fit`` method of this class performs hyperparameter optimization, and after it has completed, the ``predict`` method applies the best model to test data.
 Each evaluation during optimization performs training on a large fraction of the training set, estimates test set accuracy on a validation set, and returns that validation set score to the optimizer.
 At the end of search, the best configuration is retrained on the whole data set to produce the classifier that handles subsequent ``predict`` calls.

-One of the important goals of hyperopt-sklearn is that it is easy to learn and to use.
+One of the important goals of Hyperopt-Sklearn is that it is easy to learn and to use.
 To facilitate this, the syntax for fitting a classifier to data and making predictions is very similar to scikit-learn.
 Here is the simplest example of using this software.